joshchamo/OpenSpec/README.md

 ---

 ## 🎨 Design Philosophy
-OpenSpec features a premium **Glassmorphism UI** optimized for modern browsers.
+OpenSpec features a **Glassmorphism UI** design optimized for modern browsers.
 - **Vibrant Dark Mode**: Sleek, high-contrast interface for reduced eye strain.
 - **Micro-Animations**: Powered by `framer-motion` for smooth, interactive transitions.
 - **Responsive Layout**: Designed to be fully functional on desktops, tablets, and mobile devices.